kennysmithed/oels2022/oels_practical_wk8.md

 This creates a variable, `participant_id`, which we can use later.
 The participant IDs are a string of randomly-generated letters and numbers, in this case set to length 10 (e.g. "asqids6sn1") - since there are many many possible combinations of length 10 (36 to the power 10, which is more than 3,600,000,000,000,000) in practice this should mean that no two participants are assigned the same ID, and therefore each participant has a unique ID.
 Depending on how you set up your experiment, on some crowdsourcing platforms you might want to access the participant's platform-specific ID rather than generating a random one (e.g. every participant on Prolific has a unique ID), we'll show you how to do that in the final week of the course, it's easy.
 But for now we'll just generate a random ID per participant.

 At various points in the experiment we also want to create a random-length delay, to simulate another participant composing their description or selecting an image based on the genuine participant's description.
-In the Loy & Smith (2021) paper we had a fairly intricate system for generating these random delays, making them quite long initially (to simulate a partner who was not yet used to the task) and then reducing over time (to simulate increasing familiarity, but also not to needlessly waste our real participants' time).
+In the Loy & Smith (2021) paper we had a fairly intricate system for generating these random delays, making them quite long initially (to simulate a partner who was not yet used to the task) and then reducing over time (to simulate increasing familiarity, but also not to needlessly waste our real participants' time); we also inserted various kinds of disfluencies, particularly early on.
 My impression is that this was reasonably successful - we have run a number of experiments with this set-up and not too many participants guessed they were interacting with a simulated partner - and also worth the effort, in that most of the people who *did* guess that they were not interacting with a real person were cued by their partner's response delays, in particular, noting that they were quite short and quite consistent.

 In the demo experiment, for simplicity's sake we just create a function which returns a random delay between 1800ms and 3000ms, using some built-in javascript code for random number generation: